910 Information Technology Resources

 XII.
 Related Acceptable Use Policies

-References: Federal Copyright Law, Title 17 of the U.S. Code; Digital Millennium Copyright Act; Technology, Education and Copyright Harmonization Act; Ethics Guidelines for Faculty in the MTSU Faculty Handbook; T.C.A. § 10-7-503; Family Educational Rights and Privacy Act; Policies 120 Public Records-Inspection-Copying Public Records; 121 Privacy of Information; 140 Intellectual Property; 540 Student Disciplinary Rules; 950 Computer Software.
+References: Federal Copyright Law, Title 17 of the U.S. Code; Digital Millennium Copyright Act; Technology, Education and Copyright Harmonization Act; Ethics Guidelines for Faculty in the MTSU Faculty Handbook; T.C.A. § 10-7-503; Family Educational Rights and Privacy Act; Policies 120 Public Records-Inspection-Copying Public Records; 121 Privacy of Information; 140 Intellectual Property; 540 Student Conduct; 950 Computer Software.